JKindonNtx/solutions-euc/documentation/RA-2022-Citrix Virtual Apps and Desktops - Windows Desktops on vSphere/RA-2022/ra-2022-07-validation.md

 ### Nutanix Files Hosted on the Desktops Cluster (co-located)
 In this scenario, we configured the user’s profile to use an FSLogix Profile Container stored on a Nutanix Files share.
 One of the advantages of FSLogix is that you can store the user’s profile in a VHD or VHDX file.
 This file is stored on a network share (in our case a share hosted on Nutanix Files) and mounted at user logon.
 This method can improve logon times and provide advantages for disaster recovery scenarios.

 For this test, users had an existing profile stored in an FSLogix container, and we hosted Nutanix Files on the same Nutanix cluster as the desktops.
-Because this setup affects the overall CPU usage of the cluster nodes, we decreased the number of sessions to 1,000.
+The following charts show the storage performance of the Nutanix Files cluster during the test.

 ![Nutanix Files Co Located IOPS](../images/RA-2022-Citrix_Virtual_Apps_and_Desktops_Windows_Desktops_on_vSphere_image37.png "Nutanix Files Co Located IOPS")